codr7/sw/README.md

 ## IO
-`say` may be used to print any value to standard output.
+`say` may be used to print any value to standard output followed by a newline.

 ```
 [1 2 3] say